npm package discovery and stats viewer.

 Options

 • initial (any) The initial value to use if no value is found in storage.
-This value is eagerly written to storage on mount if storage is empty.

 • debounce (number) Debounce delay in milliseconds.
-Applies only to persistence and notifications, not the local UI update.
+Applies only to persistence and notifications, not the local React UI update.

-• persist (string) Specifies where to persist the state.
+• persist (string) Specifies the storage engine:

 • If not set, state is in-memory only.

-• notify (string) Defines the synchronization strategy.
+• notify (string) Defines the synchronization strategy:

-• 'cross-component-and-tab': Does both (requires AdvancedStateProvider and persist).
+• 'cross-component-and-tab': Does both.

-• scopeByUrlParam (string) Scopes storage key by a URL parameter.
-E.g., 'appId' uses the value of ?appId=....
+• scopeByUrlParam (string) Scopes storage key by a URL parameter (e.g., 'appId' maps to ?appId=...).

-• scopeByUrlPath (string) Scopes storage key by URL path segments.
-Uses string replacement for placeholders $1, $2, etc. E.g., user_$1 with path /users/123 becomes user_123.
+• scopeByUrlPath (string) Scopes storage key by URL path segments using $1, $2 placeholders.

 <AdvancedStateProvider>